 You probably want to buy a house because your current house isn’t meeting your needs, either budget-wise or when it comes to space.
 But you need a plan to get there, firstly, because there are many options out there, and secondly, because there is a lot of competition when it comes to buying.
 Before you start your search, make an honest assessment of what you really need in your next house.
-Maybe it’s a second bathroom, or space for a home office, or a homework and study area for the kids?
+Maybe it’s a second bathroom, or a space for a home office filled with office equipment, or a homework and study area for the kids?
 Maybe it’s your dream to have a backyard to host parties and give the kids and pets somewhere to run free.
 Whatever your dreams, make a list of them and be honest about what your ideal home looks like.

 Have a realistic budget